soncrayon/tarot-backend/notes.md

 should also have the ability to delete cards from the reading as well as delete the entire reading.

+{The delete a card function shouldn't be necessary because the PUT will just replace any individual cards; }

 Finally, a user should be able to see "Cards of the Day" for AM and PM in a third space on the application page that are drawn at random but with the ability to